Students Dig into the Past at Archaeological Field School

 Lost and Found

 Tucked away in a field nestled between Pine Lake and Charlotte Creek, students work each day from 8 a.m. to 4 p.m., sifting through excavated dirt and searching for evidence of ancient hunter-gatherer communities in an area believed to have been a gathering place for Native American people thousands of years ago.
-The school, which began June 1 and runs until July 1, drew students from SUNY Oneonta, SUNY Albany, SUNY Buffalo and Syracuse University.
+The school, which began May 29 and runs until June 28, drew students from Adelphi University, St. Lawrence University, and out of state college students from Pennsylvania, Massachusetts and Connecticut.

 Anthropology Professor Renee Whitman